Career in Corporate Law: Courses, Admission, Jobs, Salary

 How to get admission in law courses?

-In India, there are various colleges and universities which offer law courses in plethora of specializations.
+In India, there are various colleges and universities which offer law courses under a wide range of specializations.
 Some college offers admission to students on the basis of the merit list of the qualifying exam.

 While some other colleges give admissions on the basis of entrance exams.
 The entrance tests are organized at national, state or university level.
 Here we are providing you a list of top law entrance exams of the country: